MatteoSchiavinato/all2vcf/README.md

 USAGE:  all2vcf frequency [ options ]

-Calculate allele frequencies for each variant using the AD field Requires "AD" annotated in the "INFO" field
+Calculate allele frequencies for each variant using the AD field Requires either:
+- "AD" annotated in the "INFO" field
+- "AF" annotated in the "INFO" field but not in the FORMAT field

 OPTIONS:
---input-file                VCF Format (not BCF)                                [stdin] --output-file               Output VCF file with AF annotation in INFO          [stdout]
+--in                VCF Format (not BCF)                                        [stdin] --out               Output VCF file with AF annotation in INFO                  [stdout]
 ```

 #### all2vcf isec